Article

 Table of Contents

-1) What a Virtual Assistant Is In 2026
+1) What is a Virtual Assistant?

 A virtual assistant is a remote professional who handles operational or specialist tasks using online tools instead of working in your office.
 The role grew out of the “remote secretary” / “telecommuting assistant” era of the 1990s, exploded with global outsourcing in the 2000s, and matured in the 2010s as tools like Google Workspace, Zoom, and Slack made it normal to run your entire back office in the cloud.
 Since 2020, the pandemic and widespread remote work have pushed VAs from a “nice-to-have” into a mainstream staffing strategy.